 The Horticulture Unit provides over 30,000 square feet of horticultural greenhouse space, shade houses, additional hoop houses, and retractable roof greenhouses.
-Representative commodities are grown here at near commercial scale for student learning and faculty/student research.
-Hydroponic systems, lighting systems, temperature controlled environments are examples of the type of teaching and research conducted in these facilities.
-The surrounding grounds provide learning laboratories for outdoor ornamentals used in landscaping both at commercial and private residence scales.
+Representative commodities are grown here at near commercial scale for student learning and faculty/ student research.
+Hydroponic systems, lighting systems, and temperature-controlled environments, similar to those used in industry are examples of the type of teaching and research conducted in these facilities.
+The surrounding grounds provide learning laboratories for outdoor ornamentals used in landscaping both at commercial and residential scales.
 Demonstration gardens provide examples of emerging trends in landscaping and flower gardens used throughout the US for students to install, maintain, and study for durability and sustained aesthetics.

-The Horticulture Unit is also home to the LEANING PINE ARBORETUM, a nationally recognized arboretum where Cal Poly students and faculty study plant species adapted to the Mediterranean climates of the world.
+The Horticulture Unit is also home to the Leaning Pine Arboretum, a nationally recognized arboretum where Cal Poly students and faculty study plant species adapted to the Mediterranean climates of the world.
 The Arboretum serves as a living laboratory for studying aesthetics, vigor, maintenance requirements, and the potential for species to become invasive and thus weedy if propagated in the Central Coast.
 The Unit is home to the Cal Poly Turf Program where research is conducted on all aspects of turf related to private and public lawns and the golf industries.
-Water quantity and quality research is conducted on these turf facilities that allow faculty and students to understand the most pressing issues related to aesthetic and water especially important in California.
+Water quantity and quality research is conducted on these turf facilities, which allow faculty and students to understand the most pressing issues related to aesthetic and water especially important in California.